-A British business lobby group has called on the national Treasury to intervene over HMV’s plans to shift its Internet fulfilment facilities to Guernsey, a recognized tax-haven.
+LONDON — A British business lobby group has called on the national Treasury to intervene over the plans of retailer HMV’s plans to shift its Internet fulfilment facilities to Guernsey, a recognized tax-haven.

-The Cheshire, England-based Forum for Private Business said this week it was “reporting” HMV and the Guernsey government to the Treasury, National Audit Office, and HM Revenue and Customs.
+The Cheshire, England-based Forum for Private Business (FBP) said the week of July 18 it was “reporting” HMV and the Guernsey government to the Treasury, National Audit Office, and HM Revenue and Customs.

 It says it took those measures because HMV and other traditional retailers were costing the government “tens of millions” of pounds in lost revenue by selling VAT-free product from the Channel Islands.